Research Postdoctoral Fellow JOI Brazil - J-PAL LAC

 - Identify opportunities for longer-term partnerships and coordinate the communication between them, J-PAL LAC, and the JOI Brazil team.

 - Forge links with international organizations and other relevant actors and identify potential synergies and areas for collaboration

 - Identify potential collaborations with local and national governments in case suitable

 - Build awareness of JOI Brazil and J-PAL research on labor markets with Brazilian partners.
-This could imply participation in the organization of events/webinars/seminars, among others.
+This could imply participation in the organization of events, webinars, and seminars, among others.

-- Represent J-PAL at regional conferences on climate action-related issues.
+- Represent J-PAL at regional conferences on labor-related issues.